sameersbn/docker-gitlab/README.md

 **Important note:** This image is shipped with different versions of the `postgresql-client`.

 During the startup of the container, the major version of the database system is checked based on the specified connection destination.
 Only the version of the `postgresql-client`, that matches the major version of the Postgres database is used.
+If the major version of any version of the client does not match, the latest client is used (but may causes issues).
 All other versions of the `postgresql-client` are deleted at runtime.

 This behavior can be checked using the command `docker logs` and an output like the following should be available: